generaliinformatik/rexx4e/README.md

 # Usage

 You need the ls4rexx fat jar to run the editor.
-By default (environment variable `LS4REXX_PORT` not set or set to `-1`) the language server ls4rexx is started/stopped by this plugin
+By default (environment variable `LS4REXX_PORT` not set or set to `-1`) the language server ls4rexx is started/stopped by this plugin.
+The following variables have to be set by either set as a property on the java command line or as an environment variable.
+A java property takes precedence over the environment variable.

 * `LS4REXX_JAR` - path to the fat JAR file of ls4rexx
 * `LS4REXX_JAVA_HOME` - Java home directory to start the server